elgw/chromflock/USAGE.md

 If you generate structures with this input, the first and third bead would be in contact in $`\leq`$ 40% of the structures.
 I.e., if you generate 3 structures the contact between the first and the third bead will be in contact in one of them.
+I.e., visualized with chimera, this is what you might get:

 <img src="doc/three_beads/cf_000001.png" width="30%"><img src="doc/three_beads/cf_000002.png" width="30%"><img src="doc/three_beads/cf_000003.png" width="30%">

+where connections between adjacent beads are shown in yellow, other connections in grey (e.g., the connection between the first and third bead in this example).

 ### From Hi-C data
 For real data you would start with Hi-C data, load it into Python/MATLAB or your language of preference and then convert the Hi-C counts to contact probabilities.
-Chromflock has a tool to do that which is called by commands like:
+Chromflock has a tool to convert raw counts to contact probabilities (note there are many alternative ways to do that) which has a command line interface like this:

 ``` shell
 chromflock hic2cpm --help # check this out first
 chromflock hic2cpm --hFile HiC-data.double --lFile chromosome_labels.u8 --nStruct 1000
 ```

-which might be useful.
+Note that you would still have to export the Hi-C data as raw doubles and write to disk.

 ## Example usage
 Here is how you use the input data that you have prepared to generate